Force66/BeanTester/README.md

 * An instance equals() itself
 * hashcode() runs without exception
 * hashcode() for an instance is constant over time if no changes are made to it
-* hashcode() equals 0 or 1.
-The pit test product plugs these hardcoded values in to determine if you're properly testing hashcode()
+* hashcode() equals 0.
+The pit test product plugs 0 in to determine if you're properly testing hashcode()
 * clone() executes without exception
 * clone() equals the instance from which it was produced
 * compareTo() executes without exception
+* toString() executes without exception
+* toString() is not null.
+The pit test product plugs null in to determine if you're properly testing
 * An instance compareTo() is 0 when compared to itself
 * An instance serializes and equals a reconstituted version of itself (if java.io.Serializable is implemented)